Note: This is a personal account and forms the prologue for why I started Jnaapti. To know about the problems we are after, read this subsequent post.

 Eclifox, although was a hit, was not very scalable, so we start trying out other initiatives – including faculty development programs (train the trainer), curriculum development programs (better connectivity between concepts and application), workshops in colleges etc. After several such attempts, I understand a few things that work and a few that just don’t.

 The traditional model, it penalizes you for experimentation and failure, but it does not expect mastery.
 We encourage you to experiment.
 We encourage you to failure.
 But we do expect mastery. – Sal Khan

 It’s 2008 now.
-I quit IBM to understand startup dynamics and never looked back.
+A surprising turn of events and I quit IBM and joined Ugenie to understand startup dynamics.
+I never looked back!
 The fast-paced environment to deliver, the relentless pursuit to achieve what we set out to achieve got me hooked.
-For the next 4 years, I am isolated from University Relations, but in hind-sight it seems like a “degree” I had to take before starting on my entrepreneurial pursuit.
+For the next 3.5 years, I am isolated from University Relations, but in hind-sight it seems like a “degree” I had to take before starting on my entrepreneurial pursuit.
 Also, I was not totally isolated either, as I interviewed quite a few of them in the startups that I worked for.
 One thing was very obvious – the problem still remained, and if anything it was far more wide-spread and had worsened.
 This was apparent in the quality of the answers provided by the students in interviews.

 April 2011: I spend a significant amount of time researching the field, learning the terminologies used, learning about the people, the companies, the startups involved and the scenario in general.
 I discover people like Sir Ken Robinson, Dr. Tae, Jiddu Krishnamurti, Salman Khan among several others and also discover that the issue is global.